rachelnertia/rachelnertia.github.io/_drafts/2024-in-music.md

 Banger.

 I was happy to confirm that they're still an excellent live act when I saw them for my third time in November at the wonderful Barrowland Ballroom in Glasgow, where they played a mix of new and old stuff.
-An absolute highlight of my year (despite being on a Sunday evening!).
+That was an absolute highlight of my year, despite being on a Sunday evening.

 ## Imaginal Disk

-The YouTube recommendation algorithm delivered hard on this one -- enchanting, starlight-saturated synthpop from American duo Magdalena Bay (Mica Tenenbaum and Matthew Lewin) -- and I've been listening to it start to finish weekly ever since.
+The YouTube recommendation algorithm delivered hard on this enchanting, starlight-saturated synthpop from American duo Magdalena Bay (Mica Tenenbaum and Matthew Lewin), and I've been listening to it start to finish weekly ever since.

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/OPe7tn_Hju4?si=ICdcV02S760_E_Iw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>